FFmpeg/FFV1/ffv1.md

 SVGI:!---
 SVGC:quantizationtablesets.svg=$$Q_{j}[k]=quant\\_tables[i][j][k\\&255]$$
 AART:Q_(j)[k] = quant_tables[i][j][k&255]
+Figure: Description of the mapping from sample differences to the corresponding Quantized Sample Differences. {#figureQuantizationSampleDifferenceMapping}

 In this formula, `i` is the Quantization Table Set index, `j` is the Quantized Table index, `k` the Quantized Sample Difference (see (#quant-tables)).